Mvrjustid/EmoPainChallenge2020/README.md

 </p>

 - **Task 2 - Pain Recognition from Movement** <br>
 See the table below.
-In this task, the hold-out validation is used for the test set while Leave-One-Subject-Out validation (LOSO) is used for the validation set.
-This is due to the fact that the number of instances is too small in the training set.
+In this task, we performed Leave-One-Subject-Out cross-validation (LOSO) based on the training set as well as hold-out validation based on the training, validation, and test sets respectively.
 <p align="center">
 <img width="520" height="280" src="images/BaselineTask2-1.png"> <br>
 Table 3.
 Baseline results for pain intensity estimation from movements